ArthurClemens/polythene/docs/components/switch.md

 | **wash**      | optional       | Boolean    | true on touch devices | Set to false to always hide the wash (radial feedback); note that a (hidden) wash is still drawn to create a large tap target  |
 | **shadowDepthOff** | optional       | Number 0-5 | 1 | The shadow depth for the thumb in off state |
 | **shadowDepthOn**  | optional       | Number 0-5 | 2 | The shadow depth for the thumb in on state |

+## Accessibility

+ARIA attributes are passed to the button element of the Switch knob.